-The cameras were installed as part of a trial, which captured six hoon driving offences during the first two weeks, and WA Police will now purchase 24 cameras over the next three years.
+The cameras were installed as part of a trial, which captured six hoon driving offences during the first two weeks.
+WA Police will now purchase 24 cameras over the next three years.

-Police Minister Liza Harvey said the alleged drivers were expected to face court soon.
+Police Minister Liza Harvey said the drivers were expected to face court soon.

 “The difficult thing about hoons is capturing the evidence to prosecute them – this is just one of our weapons to get these dangerous individuals off our roads,” she said.

-Mrs Harvey said police intelligence and information from residents would determine camera locations.
+Mrs Harvey said police intelligence and information from residents would determine the locations of the cameras.

 “Hoon driving is some of the most dangerous and irresponsible behaviour someone can do behind the wheel and we will catch you.”

-The cameras identify drivers’ features and vehicle number plates, targeting offences such as excessive smoke and noise, and dangerous and reckless driving.
+The cameras identify drivers’ features and motor vehicle number plates, targeting offences such as excessive smoke and noise and dangerous and reckless driving.